ClementNerma/Rave/docs/specs.md

 Primitives are the only type of value that is immutable, meaning their content can never change.

-Also, values can be written as _raw values_ (also called _plain values_) or as _unpredictable values_.
+Also, values can be written as _plain values_ (also called _plain values_) or as _unpredictable values_.
 The first ones are explicit values, meaning they are predictable and won't change whatever happens.
 The second ones can depend on the program's state.
-In this chapter, we will only talk about raw values.
+In this chapter, we will only talk about plain values.

 ### Voids and booleans